 In February 2023, our Board of Directors approved a strategic restructuring program (the "2023 Restructuring Plan") to streamline our operations in order to support our investment in critical growth areas.
 The 2023 Restructuring Plan includes, among other things, charges related to a workforce reduction.
 Any potential positions eliminated in countries outside the United States are subject to local law and consultation requirements.
-We recorded restructuring Plan for severance related costs.
+We recorded restructuring and related expense of \$0.4 million and \$2.0 million in the three and six months ended June 30, 2024, in connection with the 2023 Restructuring Plan for severance related costs.
 We anticipate that we will record nominal future expense for severance in connection with the 2023 Restructuring Plan.

 In February 2022, our Board of Directors approved a strategic restructuring program (the "2022 Restructuring Plan") to streamline our operations in order to support our investment in critical growth areas.
 The 2022 Restructuring Plan includes, among other things, charges related to a consolidation of facilities and a workforce reduction.
 Any positions eliminated in countries outside the United States are subject to local law and consultation requirements.
-In connection with the 2022 Restructuring Plan, we recorded restructuring and related expense of \$1.4 million and \$1.2 million in the three months ended March 31, 2024 and 2023, respectively.
-The amount for the three months ended March 31, 2024 was related to variable and other facilities-related costs.
-The amount for the three months ended March 31, 0 million for variable and other facilities-related costs and \$0.2 million for accelerated amortization of lease assets no longer being used with no ability or intent to sublease.
-We anticipate that we will record approximately \$4 million of expense in the remainder of 2024 related to the 2022 Restructuring Plan.
+In connection with the 2022 Restructuring Plan, we recorded restructuring and related expense of \$1.6 million and \$3.0 million in the three and six months ended June 30, 2024, respectively.
+The amount for both the three and six months ended June 30, 2024 was related to variable and other facilities-related costs.
+We anticipate that we will record approximately \$3 million of expense in the remainder of 2024 related to the 2022 Restructuring Plan.

 For facilities that are part of a restructuring plan, for which we have no intent or ability to enter into a sublease, we recognize accelerated rent amortization over the period from the date that we commence the plan to fully or partially vacate a facility through the final vacate date.
-We did not record accelerated rent amortization in the three months ended March 31, 2024.
-We recorded \$0.2 million of accelerated rent amortization in the three months ended March 31, 2023.
+We did not record accelerated rent amortization in the three and six months ended June 30, 2024.
+We recorded \$0.4 million and \$0.6 million of accelerated rent amortization in the three and six months ended June 30, 2023, respectively.
 We continue to evaluate our properties included in our restructuring plans for accelerated amortization and/or right-of-use asset impairment.
 We may incur additional future expense if we are unable to sublease other locations included in these initiatives.